SarahRogue81/Flaskr/README.md

 And, of course, [VS Code](https://code.visualstudio.com/) works as well.
 It's big plus is the use of Copilot, which is also on GitHub.

 While there are others, my all time favorite Python IDE is [PyCharm](https://www.jetbrains.com/pycharm/).
-It's AI doesn\'t get in the way and it's easy to use.
+Its AI doesn't get in the way and it's easy to use.

 ## Security